 - Serve students by involvement consultations.
 A student who doesn’t know what to get involved in can meet with an LC and discern what to get involved in based off of their passions and career choice.
 Make an appointment by emailing Emily at email@example.com.

 - Consultants present tailored workshops on a variety of topics to students.
-These workshops may deal with issues such as creating a leadership philosophy, making a website, creating an e-portfolio, understanding the importance of service-learning, team building activities, and communication skills.
+These workshops may deal with issues such as creating a leadership philosophy, creating a LinkedIn profile, understanding the importance of service-learning, team building activities, and communication skills.

 Explore the leader in you and build your resume by attending this series.
 Participants who attend all events will receive a leadership certification of completion at the annual Student Activities and Leadership Award Ceremony on April 6, 2015.
 Alumni speakers will present at various times!
 Come learn from their experiences.